pramod-khalkar/my-global-config/README.md

           2. PlugUpdate - To update existing plugin to latest

        4. Java code completion
-            - COC used for java code completion
-		    - following are the steps
 		    - Make sure you have nodeJS ≥ 8.0, or else download it via the command below curl -sL install-node.now.sh | sh
 		    - Install yarn